FidelElie/FiDev/apps/home/src/content/misc/what-this-website-means-to-me.md

 The flow above is a game changer, I keep the content close to the code and it gives me the power to create posts very quickly for any music I want to talk about.
-It made migrating all the older posts I found on the note taking apps a breeze and creating the post :post[music/2024-10-29/bad-bunny-monaco:post] that marked my return to music writing couldn't have been easier.
+It made migrating all the older posts I found on the note taking apps a breeze and creating the post :track[4MjDJD8cW7iVeWInc2Bdyj:Bad Bunny - Monaco] that marked my return to music writing couldn't have been easier.

 ### Conclusion